gildas-lormeau/zip.js/docs/interfaces/ZipWriterConstructorOptions.md

 When set to `false`, the maximum last modification date cannot exceed December 31, 2107 and the maximum accuracy is 2 seconds, dates being truncated to the whole second and odd seconds rounded up to the next even second.

+#### Remarks

+Some zip-based formats forbid any extra field on a specific entry, which the default value of this option would write.
+OpenDocument requires its `mimetype` entry to come first, to be stored without compression and to carry no extra field, so a conformant ODF package needs both this option set to `false` and [ZipWriterConstructorOptions#level](#level) set to `0` on that entry.
+EPUB requires its `mimetype` entry to come first and to be stored without compression, but allows an extra field, so `level` set to `0` is enough there.

 #### Default Value

 ```ts